theNewDynamic/oregonsadventurecoast.com/content/event/annual-blackberry-arts-festival.md

 {{< spacer 50 >}}

 **Blackberry Recipe Contest** - every year, the festival includes a recipe contest using the beloved blackberry.
+Pick up entry forms at the Coos Bay Visitor Center, 50 Central Ave.

 **Rules:**